Discount Pond Supplies at ThatFishPlace.com

 3. Riley = Yamabuki butterfly; longfin metallic gold; my brother picked the koi variety that he wanted; my niece named her after a friend

 When I got home, I poured the koi and water in to a plastic bucket with lid.
 I put in about 50% as much of the water from the basement pond.
 I repeated this every ten minutes for about four times.
 Perhaps it was faster; I needed to get them in to the pond.
 The water they were in was horrible, dirty, smelly.
 They seemed very happy after I netted them in to the basement pond.
-I got them some Hikari Gold koi food at the show which they love.
+I got them some Hikari Gold koi food at the show which they loved.

 I released Nikita, Alex, and Riley in to the 1800 gallon pond on 4/4/12.
 They joined right up with the other fish like they had been there all the time.
 They were 7" long with Alex being the largest and Riley a little smaller.
 The ammonia level in the basement pond at the time of release was 2 ppm so I am sure they were happy to get outside even if it was a little colder at 56 degrees F.